daniellegruber/ts-traversal/README.md

 ## 2. Type inference
 typeInference.ts
+1. The program begins by traversing the tree and keeping track of block starts, ends, and their level of nesting in the array `block_idxs`.
+This is required for determining variable scopes in the next part.
+ - Each entry in `block_idxs` has the format `[node.startIndex, node.endIndex, block_level]`, with `block_level = -1` for function definitions to distinguish them from the main body.
-The program begins by traversing all of the assignment statements in the function `inferTypesFromAssignment`:
+2. Next, the program traverses all of the assignment statements in the function `inferTypesFromAssignment`:
+ - To determine the scope of each variable, `findVarScope` is called.
+However, if a variable is redefined within the same scope as its previous instance, and thus an entry for it already exists in `var_types`, the scope for the two instances is "split."
-1. The program encounters the assignment statement `A = ...` in lines 1-2.
+a.
+The program encounters the assignment statement `A = ...` in lines 1-2.
   - `inferType` is called on the RHS node.
 Since the RHS is of type `g.SyntaxType.Matrix`, no recursion is needed and the defining features of the matrix node are returned: `type, ndim, dim, ismatrix,ispointer, isstruct`.
   - `var_types` is updated with a new entry, the variable being the LHS of the assignment statement and all of its features being those received from the call to `inferType` on the RHS node:
     ```typescript